elysiandc/hassio-addons/README.md

 # This is repo contains custom Addons for Home Assistant
-These are curdely developed and tested and could probably use some work.
+These are crudely developed and tested and could probably use some work.
 If these are useful for you, please feel free to contribute.

 ## Installation